SafeguardGS: 3D Gaussian Primitive Pruning While Avoiding Catastrophic Scene Destruction: Abstract

 \section{Abstract}

-3D Gaussian Splatting (3DGS) has made a significant stride in novel view synthesis, demonstrating top-notch rendering quality while achieving real-time rendering speed.
-However, the excessively large number of Gaussian primitives resulting from 3DGS' suboptimal densification process poses a major challenge, slowing down frame-per-second (FPS) and demanding considerable memory cost, making it unfavorable for low-end devices.
-To cope with this issue, many follow-up studies have suggested various pruning techniques, often in combination with different score functions, to optimize rendering performance.
-Nonetheless, a comprehensive discussion regarding their effectiveness and implications across all techniques is missing.
-In this paper, we first categorize 3DGS pruning techniques into two types: \textit{Cross-view pruning} and \textit{pixel-wise pruning}, which differ in their approaches to rank primitives.
-Our subsequent experiments reveal that while cross-view pruning leads to disastrous quality drops under extreme Gaussian primitives decimation, the pixel-wise pruning technique not only sustains relatively high rendering quality with minuscule performance degradation but also provides a reasonable minimum boundary for pruning.
-Building on this observation, we further propose multiple variations of score functions and empirically discover that the \textit{color-weighted score function} outperforms others for discriminating insignificant primitives for rendering.
-We believe our research provides valuable insights for optimizing 3DGS pruning strategies for future works.
+3D Gaussian Splatting (3DGS) has made significant strides in novel view synthesis.
+However, its suboptimal densification process results in the excessively large number of Gaussian primitives, which impacts frame-per-second and increases memory usage, making it unsuitable for low-end devices.
+To address this issue, many follow-up studies have proposed various pruning techniques with score functions designed to identify and remove less important primitives.
+Nonetheless, a comprehensive discussion of their effectiveness and implications across all techniques is missing.
+In this paper, we are the first to categorize 3DGS pruning techniques into two types: \textbf{Scene-level pruning} and \textbf{Pixel-level pruning}, distinguished by their scope for ranking primitives.
+Our subsequent experiments reveal that, while scene-level pruning leads to disastrous quality drops under extreme decimation of Gaussian primitives, pixel-level pruning not only sustains relatively high rendering quality with minuscule performance degradation but also provides an inherent boundary of pruning, i.e., \textbf{a safeguard of Gaussian pruning}.
+Building on this observation, we further propose multiple variations of score functions based on the factors of rendering equations and discover that assessing based on \textbf{color similarity with blending weight} is the most effective method for discriminating insignificant primitives.
+In our experiments, our SafeguardGS with the optimal score function shows the highest PSNR-per-primitive performance under an extreme pruning setting, retaining only about 10\% of the primitives from the original 3DGS scene (i.e., $10\times$ compression ratio).
+We believe our research provides valuable insights for optimizing 3DGS for future works.